- Repave approximately 3.4 miles of OR 126 from the road to Grass Butte to Rimrock Road near the bottom of the Prineville Grade.

 important freight and local commuter routes.
 Keeping roads in good condition and providing for safe travel are critical parts of the mission for the Oregon Department of Transportation (ODOT).

 The pavement condition for this section of OR 126 is rated in poor condition.
 There is extensive cracking and rutting.
-The section at the top of the Prineville Grade was paved was two years ago, but is already showing surface distresses.
+The section at the top of the Prineville Grade was paved in 2011 with a thin overlay but is already showing surface distress.
 In recent years ODOT maintenance crews have needed to patch the road and fill in some of the rutting.

-The travel lanes of highway U.S. 26 from the junction of highway OR 126 west in Prineville are exhibiting surface distresses, specifically delamination and wheel track rutting and patching, and is in need of being repaved.
+The travel lanes of highway U.S. 26 from the junction of highway OR 126 west in Prineville are exhibiting surface deterioration, specifically delamination and rutting, and are in need of being repaved.

 How ODOT plans to solve the problem